vukan-markovic/Book_trading_club/README.md

-# BOOK TRADING CLUB MEAN 2 WEB APPLICATION
+# BOOK TRADING CLUB :book:

 Registered users have the opportunity to place books for sale, buy books from other users, participate in the forum, evaluate and comment on books, as well as experience with specific users in the store.
 Visitors who are not registered have the opportunity just to view available books and published forum posts.